digipost/smtp-test-server-node/README.md

 The basic SMTP Reply Codes are defined in RFC 2821: [4.2.3: Reply Codes](https://www.rfc-editor.org/rfc/rfc2821#section-4.2.3).
 The Enhanced Status Codes provide more detailed information about the different scenarios, and are defined by [RFC 3464 Enhanced Mail System Status Codes](https://datatracker.ietf.org/doc/html/rfc3463).

+### Eventual Success

+When testing transient (retryable) errors, it is also useful to have the email succeed after a period of failing.
+For instance, you might want to emulate the following scenario: An email to alice@example.com is temporarily undeliverable because Alice's mailbox is currently full.
+Two hours later, Alice deletes a good portion of old emails from her mailbox, and it is now able to receive emails again.
+The same email that you tried to send earlier is retried (by your system or your email provider), and is now successfully delivered.

+You can emulate this by adding a `#` and an ISO 8601 timestamp to the local part of any of the email addresses listed below.
+The email will succeed if this time has been passed.

+For instance, an email to `mailbox-full#2022-07-06T08:00:00Z@example.com` will fail with code `452 4.2.2` _until_ July 6th 2022 at 8 AM UTC.
+After this, it will succeed with status 250 2.0.0.

 ### Addresses for Successful Responses (2.y.z)

 | Email Address (Local Part) | SMTP Reply Code | Enhanced Status Code | Description                                 |